Intern/Resident Application

 Dear Applicant,

-Given the demand of clinical care and research duties on our staff, space for students is limited and awarded on a competitive basis.
-While CSC staff will provide guidance and mentorship, success of any project will depend on a student’s initiative and their ability to work independently.
-Typical projects include in-depth study of an individual case or disorder.
-While clinical and/or laboratory experiences may be part of the course of study depending on a student’s focus, this is not primarily a “shadowing” experience.
-Research opportunities at CSC are also unpaid positions.
-Near the end of your study period, you will be required to formally present findings from your project to CSC staff.
+Given the demand of clinical care and research duties on our staff, space for interns and residents is limited and awarded on a competitive basis.
+While the Clinic staff will provide guidance and mentorship, the success of any project will depend on your initiative and ability to work independently.
+Typical projects include an in-depth study of an individual case or disorder.
+While clinical and/or laboratory experiences may be part of the course of study depending on your focus, this is not primarily a “shadowing” experience.
+Research opportunities at the Clinic are also unpaid positions.
+Near the end of your study period, you will be required to formally present findings from your project to Clinic staff.

 The following papers will provide information regarding our unique practice and laboratory.
-It is recommended that you read these papers prior to filling out the application.
+It is recommended that you read these papers before filling out the application.

-For students interested in the culture of our patient population, we recommend Amish Society by John Hostetler.
+For those interested in the culture of our patient population, we recommend Amish Society by John Hostetler.

 Who Should Apply